 Rivain: Known for its dark-skinned humans such as Duncan's mother and its similarities with the Qunari and The Qun, some of which the native Rivaini have openly converted to.
 The Rivaini people are also unique as humans who have peaceful relations with the Elves of Thedas.

 The Anderfels: Where the Grey Wardens concept was born.
-Hundreds of years of fighting and rebelling against the ruling Tevinter Imperium, as well as fighting off two of the five blights (and a third in which they were involved in a lesser role) that have occured so far have left The Anderfels uninhabitable in places.
+Hundreds of years of fighting and rebelling against the ruling Tevinter Imperium, as well as fighting off two of the five blights (and a third in which they were involved in a lesser role) that have occurred so far have left The Anderfels uninhabitable in places.

 Orzammar: Once the underground Dwarven kingdom spread fall throughout Thedas, but with the Blights they were forced back until only Orzammar stands as one of two remaining cities standing between the Dwarves and annihilation.